Factor XII assay

 Hageman factor assay

-Your doctor may order this test if you had abnormal results on the partial thromboplastin time (PTT) blood-clotting test, or if one of your blood relatives was diagnosed with factor XII deficiency.
+Your doctor may want you to have this test if you had abnormal results on the

 Decreased factor XII activity may indicate: